RaoAkif/ChatGPT/README.md

 ## Deployment

-To deploy BotFusion to Vercel, follow these steps:
+To deploy ChatAI to Vercel, follow these steps:

 1. **Fork the Repository**
-   Fork the [BotFusion repository](https://github.com/raoakif/botfusion) to your GitHub account.
+   Fork the [ChatAI repository](https://github.com/raoakif/chatai) to your GitHub account.

 2. **Create a New Project on Vercel**
    - Go to [Vercel](https://vercel.com) and create a new project from your forked repository.